 Flexible and high performance porcelain paving grout for porcelain paving

-Get a professional finish with ProJoint Porcelain Grout is a flexible and high performance porcelain paving grout for porcelain paving.
+Get a professional finish to your porcelain paving with ProJoint Porcelain Grout – a flexible and high performance porcelain paving grout giving your paving the wow factor.

-Specially formulated for porcelain paving, ProJoint Porcelain Grout has been developed for joint widths of 2 to 20mm and is ideal for internal or external use.
+ProJoint Porcelain Grout has been specially formulated for use with porcelain paving with joint widths of 2 to 20mm.
+ProJoint Porcelain Grout is ideal for internal use on your porcelain tiled rooms or external use with porcelain patios and paths.

 ProJoint Porcelain Grout is available in four colours: Neutral/Buff, Mid Grey, Basalt and Black.